-Even though they charge you a quarter of the loot, the fact that it happens automagically means easy – and maybe unexpected – money coming your way.
+This can be easy – and maybe unexpected – money coming your way.

 The fact that it’s free to sign up makes it a no-brainer.
 And I must say I’m impressed with the merchants they are starting with.
-Obviously, Amazon.com is a huge one.
-But I do shop at a couple others on the list from time to time.

 I could see this being super useful around the holidays when so many prices are being slashed left and right for Black Friday shoppers.

 Keep in mind that Paribus still has to follow the price adjustment rules of each individual merchant.